 Dharan Infra Solar’s 75 MW EPC Project Boosts India’s Renewable Capacity

-India’s renewable energy sector just got a major boost.
-Dharan Infra Solar, a key player in solar EPC, has bagged a ₹215 crore contract to set up 75 MW (AC) of solar projects.
-That’s roughly 95 MWp of solar panels—enough to power around 100,000 homes annually.
-Now, that’s what we call a game-changer.
+India’s renewable energy sector has received a significant boost with Dharan Infra Solar, a key player in solar EPC, bagging a ₹215 crore contract to set up 75 MW (AC) of solar projects.
+This project is equivalent to approximately 95 MWp of solar panels, which can power around 100,000 homes annually.

 Why This Project Matters for India’s Solar Ambitions

-India’s target of 500 GW renewable energy by 2030 isn’t a small feat.
-Projects like Dharan Infra’s 75 MW plant are the building blocks of this vision.
+India’s target of 500 GW renewable energy by 2030 is a significant undertaking.
+Projects like Dharan Infra’s 75 MW plant are crucial building blocks of this vision.
 With a project cost of ₹215 crore, this isn’t just another solar farm—it’s a step toward grid parity, where solar becomes as cheap (or cheaper) than coal.

 The Technical Nitty-Gritty